 - using off-camera lighting – shooting in partial sunlight & shade (Beata & George)

-- using the Profoto B1 portable flash at a wedding (Karissa & Rory)
+- using the Profoto B1 flash at a wedding (Karissa & Rory)

 - wedding photography – macro photography: options and alternatives